vorSherer/code-301-prework/README.md

 #### MacOS

-You should have already verified during the Node installation that you have Homebrew installed.
-Please see that section above for more details if not.
+You should have already verified that you have Homebrew installed, from the Code 201 Prework.
+Use Homebrew to install PostgreSQL.

 To install PostgreSQL, open your Terminal, and enter:
 `brew update && brew install postgresql`

 This will create a user for you, that matches your logged in user account.
 Run the `whoami` command in the terminal if you aren't sure what that is.
 This user has a blank password set as the default.

-*You will need to run this command whenever you first start your computer and open up the terminal in order to start your Postgres server:*
+*You will need to run this command whenever you first start or restart your computer and open up the terminal in order to start your Postgres server:*

-`pg_ctl -D /usr/local/var/postgres/ -l /usr/local/var/postgres/server.log start`

-Since that's rather verbose, we can set it as an alias!

-`alias pgstart='pg_ctl -D /usr/local/var/postgres/ -l /usr/local/var/postgres/server.log start'`

-However, aliases are temporary.
-You would need to set that alias each time you opened up a new terminal window.
-Instead, we can tell our system to always set that alias whenever a terminal is opened.
-Find your **.bashrc** or **.bash_profile** file - it will probably be in your home (~) directory.
-Run `code .bashrc` or `code .bash_profile` to open it up, then on a new line, paste this in:

-`alias pgstart='pg_ctl -D /usr/local/var/postgres/ -l /usr/local/var/postgres/server.log start'`

-Now, whenever you first start up your computer, you just have to run `pgstart` to get your Postgres server running.

-If, for some reason, the `pgstart` command is not available when you open a new window, you should be able to run `source .bashrc` or `source .bash_profile` (wherever you put the alias), then `pgstart` should be available.
+`brew services start postgresql`

+If you'd like to shut down your database server, you can run:

+`brew services stop postgresql`

 #### ALL USERS: Startup and Create some databases